zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Eva says, “We’ve talked about this before.
 Our dog does not like to travel.
 We’ll board her,” she says.
 “To board” (board) means to p ay someone to take care of your animal, usually a dog, for a certain amount of  time.
 If you own a dog and you are going to be traveling, you can take it to a  place that will take care of it while you are gone.
 The verb we would use there wou ld be “to board” the dog.
 These places are usually called “kennels” (kennels) .

 Amin says, “What if we get a really big crate or ca rrier that Fifi will feel comfortable in?”
-Amin is trying to think of a way t o take the dog with them, so he suggests getting a big “crate” (crate).
+Amin is trying to think of a way to take the dog with them, so he suggests getting a big “crate” (crate).
 A crate is a large wooden box.
 A “carrier” (carrier) is any sort of box that can be lifted up using what we would call “handles” (handles).
 Handles are basically straps –  pieces of material that are connected to the box that you can use to put your h ands around in order to lift the box up.

 Eva says, “It won’t make a difference if she’s left  out on a hot tarmac and has to spend hours in cargo hold.”
 We’re talking now about  an airplane.
 When you travel on an airplane, the airplane in the airport is parked on or sits on what’s called a “tarmac” (tarmac).
 A tarmac is a large are a at the airport that the airplanes drive on or go across on before they go u p in the air.
 A “cargo (cargo) hold (hold)” is a large area on the bottom of an ai rplane, although it could be in a ship as well, that is used to keep or store suitcas es, boxes, and other large objects.